 - OMSI Education Programs for Youth

-- University of Oregon Summer Enrichment Program
+- University of Oregon Summer Academy to Inspire Learning (SAIL)

 - Oregon State University Year-Round and Summer Enrichment Program